Starting a Matter

 The Federal Court also has the power to hear appeals and related applications from decisions of Courts (further information is available on the Court's site regarding the appellate jurisdiction of the Federal Court).

-The Federal Circuit Court of Australia may also have jurisdiction to hear your case and the fees in that Court can be considerably lower than those in the Federal Court.
+The Federal Circuit and Family Court of Australia may also have jurisdiction to hear your case and the fees in that Court can be considerably lower than those in the Federal Court.

 To start a matter you need to prepare an application form and any other documents required by the Federal Court Rules (see Division 8.1 of the Rules).